 - what support you would get from friends, family or other services

-- the risk of harm to you compared to the risk of harm to others who may become homeless
+- the risk of harm to you compared to the risk of harm to other homeless people

 Supporting information from your GP, psychiatrist, social worker or other agencies can help.
-The letter should set out what harm you will suffer if you become street homeless.
+The letter should set out what harm you will suffer if you are on the streets.

 Homeless because of fire or flood

-You are in priority need if you're homeless because of an emergency such as fire or flood.
+You are in priority need if you're homeless due to an emergency such as fire or flood.

 If you need to talk to someone, we’ll do our best to help